A survey and analysis of TLS interception mechanisms and motivations: Handshaking with middleboxes

 \subsection{Selected disclosures}

 End-to-end Fine Grained HTTP (EFGH~\cite{efgh}) enables policy-based disclosure of encrypted content to a middlebox, and authenticated changes.
-During the TLS handshake, four symmetric keys are derived: one encryption key $G$ known to all parties, another one $K_{CS}$ known to the endpoints only, and two endpoint-to-middlebox keys $K_{CP}$ and $K_{PS}$ for authentication.
-The application records are encrypted with $G$ when it is desirable that the content be visible to the proxy, otherwise the end-to-end key $K_{CS}$ is used. $K_{CS}$ also serves to authenticate the records in both cases.
+During the TLS handshake, four symmetric keys are derived: one encryption key $G$ derived from MS known to all parties, another one $K_{CS}$ known to the endpoints only, and two endpoint-to-middlebox keys $K_{CP}$ and $K_{PS}$ for authentication.
+The application data is encrypted with $G$ when it is desirable that the content be visible to the proxy, otherwise the end-to-end key $K_{CS}$ is used. $K_{CS}$ also serves to authenticate the records in both cases.
 When the proxy modifies the traffic, e.g., to deliver content from its cache on behalf of the server, it encrypts the records with $G$ and authenticates them using $K_{CP}$ or $K_{PS}$ depending on the endpoint.

 \subhead{Issues} The protocol requires changes in the TLS record format to accommodate extra headers and metadata, indicating e.g., whether the record is intended to be decrypted by the proxy.
 In turn, this leads to changes in the client and server implementations.
 Also, EFGH can only accommodate one middlebox.